cybertec-postgresql/pgwatch2/README.md

 * PgBouncer and AWS RDS graphing/alerting supported in addition to PostgreSQL
 * Possible to monitoring all DBs found in a cluster automatically (with regex pattern matching)
 * Kubernetes/OpenShift ready with a "non-root" image and a deployment template
-* Multiple metric storage options - PostgreSQL, InfluxDB, Graphite, JSON file
+* Multiple metric storage options - PostgreSQL, InfluxDB, Prometheus, Graphite, JSON file

 # Project background